-Kevin Lockhart, Vice Chair & Policy Coordinator
+Kevin Lockhart, Chair

 Kevin grew up hunting and fishing with his family in the mesquite brush country of west Texas.
-In 2015 he and his wife moved to New Mexico, where the immense beauty and opportunity the state's vast public lands offered changed his life.
+In 2015 he moved to New Mexico, where the immense beauty and opportunity the state's vast public lands offered changed his life.
 The ability to roam and connect with the natural world has inspired him to join the fight for access and opportunity for New Mexico hunters and anglers.

 A generalist at heart, he hunts and fishes year round, chasing everything from cottontails to elk, turkeys to bass.
 He enjoys nothing more than cooking and sharing the bounty of his time in the outdoors.
 When not in the field, Kevin runs a solo law practice in Alamogordo, New Mexico, and focuses the majority of his practice on clients with land and water related issues.
 He previously served as chairman of the Public Lands Use Advisory Council for Otero County, New Mexico from 2016 to 2018.

-Michael Farrington, Conservation Coordinator
+Michael Farrington, Vice Chair

 Since I was a child I have always had a passion for wild places and the animals that inhabit them.
 That passion led me to pursue a career as an ichthyologist, and I have spent the past 20 years studying fish throughout the southwestern United States.
 Outside of a great year living in Missoula Montana, I am a lifelong New Mexican and received both my undergraduate and graduate degrees from UNM.

 Whether it was hunting, fishing, camping or hiking, spending time on our public lands has been a cornerstone of my life.
 I now have the privilege of teaching my two children these same outdoor skills, and the satisfaction that comes from days spent in the field.
 It is my great pleasure to be working with the New Mexico chapter of Backcountry Hunters and Anglers as it defends the use and enjoyment of our public lands.